 Here’s a video showing robbing as it happens.

-Although sad to see, the efforts that guards bees will go to in defending the hive is fascinating.
-Here's a video of one such defense.
+Although sad to see, the effort that guard bees will go to in defending the hive is fascinating.
+Here’s a video of one such defense.
 As you can see, it is very much a team effort and the way they attack the robber is pretty gruesome!